-This Guest Piece Was Written By Jay Stringer, LMHC, a researcher and licensed therapist.
-It was first published on his website and reproduced here, with permission.
-8-Minute Read.
+This guest piece was written By Jay Stringer, LMHC, a researcher and licensed therapist.
+It was first published on his website in April 2020 and reproduced here, with permission.
+8-minute read.

 Disclaimer: Some of the resources discussed in the following article are religiously-affiliated.
 Fight the New Drug is a non-religious and non-legislative awareness and education organization hoping to provide access to resources that are helpful to those who need support.
 Including links to any legislatively-focused or religiously-affiliated resources does not constitute an endorsement by Fight the New Drug.